Background

 - Principles of specific and general deterrence and what message is sent to the industry in respect to such conduct,

-- The purpose of issuing penalties as a protective measure for the image, interests and welfare of the Thoroughbred racing industry.
+- The purpose of issuing penalties as a protective measure for the image, interests and welfare of the thoroughbred racing industry.

-Charge 1: AR233(a) – $1000 fine reduced to $750 having regard to the pleas and mitigating circumstances
+Charge 1: AR233(a) – $1000 fine reduced to $750 having regard to his guilty plea and other mitigating circumstances

-Charge 2: AR88(B) – $1000 fine reduced to $750 having regard to the pleas and mitigating circumstances
+Charge 2: AR88(B) – $1000 fine reduced to $750 having regard to his guilty plea and other mitigating circumstances

-Charge 3: AR88(B) – $2000 fine reduced to $1500 having regard to the pleas and mitigating circumstances
+Charge 3: AR88(B) – $2000 fine reduced to $1500 having regard to his guilty plea and other mitigating circumstances

-Charge 4: AR88(B) – $1000 fine reduced to $750 having regard to the pleas and mitigating circumstances
+Charge 4: AR88(B) – $1000 fine reduced to $750 having regard to his guilty plea and other mitigating circumstances

-Charge 5: AR88(B) – $1500 fine reduced to $750 having regard to the pleas and mitigating circumstances
+Charge 5: AR88(B) – $1500 fine reduced to $750 having regard to his guilty plea and other mitigating circumstances

-Charge 6: AR296(2)(d)(i) – $1000 fine reduced to $750 having regard to the pleas and mitigating circumstances
+Charge 6: AR296(2)(d)(i) – $1000 fine reduced to $750 having regard to his guilty plea and other mitigating circumstances

-Charge 7: AR104(2) – $1500 fine reduced to $1000 having regard to the pleas and mitigating circumstances
+Charge 7: AR104(2) – $1500 fine reduced to $1000 having regard to his guilty plea and other mitigating circumstances

 The total fine issued was $6250.
 Mr Osland was advised of his rights of appeal.